Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Related Work

 \section{Related Work}

-\textbf{Pedestrian Trajectory Prediction.} Early works exhaustively investigated hand-engineered features of pedestrian motion~\citep{helbing1995social, van2008reciprocal}.
-These works perform well in certain cases, but have non-negligible limitations, such as failed generalization to different scenarios and fixed motion patterns across all pedestrians~\citep{ferrer2014behavior}.
-Substantial contributions were made to resolve these problems by the integration of socially-aware structures and deep learning methods, including Social LSTM~\citep{alahi2016social}, Generative Adversarial Networks~\citep{gupta2018social}, Self-Attention Mechanism~\citep{vemula2018social, zhang2019sr}, Graph Neural Networks~\citep{huang2019stgat, Mohamed_2020_CVPR}, and Transformer~\citep{yu2020spatio}.
-The assumptions of fully observed pedestrians and global attention over the whole scene are enforced in many previous works~\citep{vemula2018social, gupta2018social, huang2019stgat, Mohamed_2020_CVPR, yu2020spatio}, whereas others constrained the target agent to pay attention within a small neighborhood region, or did not clarify how motion prediction on fully observed pedestrians would be affected by considering partially observed pedestrians~\citep{alahi2016social, zhang2019sr}.
-In contrast to these existing works, our work infers a sparse interaction graph among pedestrians in an unsupervised manner, and explicitly studies the influence of partially observed pedestrians on pedestrian trajectory prediction.
+\textbf{Pedestrian Trajectory Prediction.} Early works have exhaustively investigated hand-engineered features of pedestrian motion~\cite{helbing1995social, van2008reciprocal}.
+These works perform well in certain cases, but have non-negligible limitations like fixed motion patterns across all pedestrians~\cite{ferrer2014behavior}.
+Substantial contributions are made to resolve the problems by the integration of socially-aware structures and deep learning methods, including Social LSTM~\cite{alahi2016social}, Generative Adversarial Networks~\cite{gupta2018social}, Self-Attention Mechanism~\cite{vemula2018social, zhang2019sr}, Graph Neural Networks~\cite{huang2019stgat, Mohamed_2020_CVPR}, and Transformer~\cite{yu2020spatio}.
+However, the assumptions of fully detected pedestrians and global attention over the scene are enforced in many previous works~\cite{vemula2018social, gupta2018social, huang2019stgat, Mohamed_2020_CVPR}.
+For instance, the binary attention mask in Transformer-based Graph Convolution represents connection between pedestrians, and is set as a fully connected all-one square matrix with the dimension as the amount of fully detected pedestrians in the whole public scene~\cite{yu2020spatio}.
+Other works constrain the target agent to pay attention within a small neighborhood region, or do not clarify how motion prediction on fully detected pedestrians would be affected by considering partially detected pedestrians~\cite{alahi2016social, zhang2019sr}.
+In contrast to these works, our work infers a sparse interaction graph among pedestrians in an unsupervised way, and we explicitly study the influence of partially detected pedestrians on trajectory prediction.